A label, what for?

 A trustworthy label

-The label is granted by an independent 12-member committee.
+The label is granted by an independent committee.
 The members are chosen on the basis of their knowledge of personal finance in general and of social finance in particular.
 The Finansol association has no control over their decisions.

 The label is granted on the double basis of transparency and solidarity.